artefactual/archivematica-storage-service/README.md

 ## Contributing

 Thank you for your interest!
-For more details, please see the [Archivematica contributing guidelines](https://github.com/artefactual/archivematica/blob/qa/1.x/CONTRIBUTING.md).
+For more details, please see the [contributing guidelines](CONTRIBUTING.md)

 ## Related projects